Pppp1116/content-license-policy/README.md

 You are allowed to **experiment**, **modify**, and **improve** registry keys, configurations, and tweaks **for non-commercial purposes**, and to share those improvements non-commercially, provided that:

 1. You give full attribution as in Section 4;
-2. You do not sell or gate the derivatives;
+2. You do not sell or gate the derivatives and do not otherwise monetize them;
 3. You do not remove or hide markers, comments, or signatures from the original;
 4. You clearly indicate where you have modified, combined, or extended the original Content, for example by stating “based on tweaks by Pppp1116, modified by [your name]”, and you do not suggest or imply that the Owner has tested, approved, or endorsed your specific modifications or combinations.